Ektanoor/Vanyad-Geo/README.md

 -------------
 Installation:

  -Create a working dir.
 Ex.
 Vanyad-Geo.
 Copy all the vanyad-*.py files into that dir.

   DO NOT INSTALL vanyad_latlon.py and other vanyad* modules in the standard python tree!
 It will surely create a mess.
-Currently, vanyas_latlon is configured such a way that it will create several dirs under its working directory.
+Currently, vanyad_latlon is configured such a way that it will create several dirs under its working directory.
   How many?
-This fully depends on the number of locations you have and some properties they possess.
+This fully depends on the number of locations you have and some properties they possess in Nominatim.

  -You have to copy the file [check_mk|livestatus dir]/api/python/livestatus.py to your working directory.